 Best of all is the wooden decked terrace (also a smoking area) with sitting areas and loungers.
 The food is fairly good too, with sealed packets of sandwiches, yogurt, soft drinks, cheeses, crackers, pastries, pasta, and lettuce salad bowls, and crisps and nut snacks.
 There are plenty of wines, spirits, and beers to choose from, too, if you fancy a snifter!

 2. The Neptuno Lounge, Plaza Mayor, Terminal 4

 This lounge can be quieter than the Iberia lounges, which is an advantage, but it is adequate rather than outstanding.
 The food options at Neptuno are decent.
 Expect pre-made sandwiches, fruit, pastries, bread, yogurt, cold cuts, cheeses, and desserts.
-The food at the Priority Pass lounges across Madrid airport is fairly good when compared to the airport lounge food at Priority Pass lounges in the rest of the world.
+The food at the Priority Pass lounges across Madrid airport is fairly good compared to the airport lounge food at Priority Pass lounges in the rest of the world.
 The Priority Pass lounge at Nice airport is particularly poor,